|

 are maintained by the DEP's Division of Fish and Wildlife's Endangered

 and Nongame Species Program.
-These lists are used to determine
+These lists are used to determine protection

-of the state's endangered and nongame wildlife.
+endangered and nongame wildlife.

 This work is made possible through voluntary contributions received